PrototypeZ/Archive/source/_posts/cross-module-method-invocation-made-easy.md

 desc: multi module Android development
 ---

 Are you building an Android App with multiple modules?
 If so, I guess you maybe facing the same problem as me, that is: **Cross Module Method Invocation**.
 It's easy to call methods from library modules in our application module.
-But it's annoying to invoke methods from the application module in our libray modules.
+But it's annoying to invoke methods from the application module in our library modules.

 <!-- More -->